“Work is about daily meaning as well as daily bread.”—Studs Terkel

 - Guidance Memo from OMS, SAMHS and the Office of the Commissioner

-This guidance memo is issued jointly by the Office of the Commissioner, the Office of Office of SAMHS Mental Health, and the Office of MaineCare Services.
+This guidance memo is issued jointly by the Office of the Commissioner, the Office of Substance Abuse and Mental Health Services (SAMHS), and the Office of MaineCare Services.
 The intent of this memo is to provide examples of acceptable activities that a Community Integration worker may provide under Section 17.04-1 Community Integration Services and under Section 17.04-6 Skills Development Services.
 PDF*